-- Understanding the other’s situation – we can’t build relationships with others if we don’t take time to listen and be fully aware of where the person we are speaking with is coming from.
+- Understanding the other’s situation – in order to build a relationship with someone, we need to be aware of where the other person is coming from.

-- Communicating in the right manner – it’s not what we say that matters but also the tone we use and how we say it based on our understanding of them that can help the person we speak with listen and understand our intentions and ideas
+- Communicating in the right manner – it’s not just what we say that matters but also the tone we use and how we say it.
+Additionally, by considering our understanding of the other person, we figure out how to best our intentions and ideas to that particular individual.

 3 Most Common Myths about Interpersonal Communication

 - Myth #1: Focus just on the facts: Facts are important in a conversation but can’t be the only focus.
 Often we spend too much time figuring out what facts we want to communicate and too little time on how we want to communicate them.
-Every person we speak to is human with insecurities, ambitions, and bias.
-So remember the common adage – “It’s not what you say but how you make people feel that matters.”
+Every person we speak to is human with insecurities, ambitions, and biases.
+So remember the common adage: “It’s not what you say, but how you make people feel that matters.”

 - Myth #2: If I am right, I can say so: It’s never a good idea to kick someone when they are down.
 If someone on your team makes a mistake, communicate that but focus the conversation more on where to go from there and allow them to recover.
 If your customer over-billed you, you still don’t want to over-step in your communication.
+Approach the situation gently and patiently.
 It’s always better for the relationship if you give others the benefit of the doubt.

 - Myth #3: Sugar coat bad news: Bad news like a layoff message or a message to your boss about a mistake you made at work is difficult to deliver.
-It’s important to deliver the message tactfully but this is not the same as sugar coating.
-Sugar coating implies being not as direct or clear about the gravity of the message.
-While sugar coating a message may make you feel more comfortable, it won’t help as it can confuse or make the listener feel patronized.
-Sincerity and a focus on moving forward help more.
+It’s important to deliver the message tactfully, but this is not the same as sugar coating.
+Sugar coating implies being not direct or clear about the gravity of the message.
+While sugar coating a message may make you feel more comfortable, it could confuse the other person or make the listener feel patronized.
+Sincerity and a focus on moving forward will help more.
 Whatever happened already happened.
 So be straightforward and focus on next steps.